 - Assessing and addressing the needs of cancer survivors.

-The Vermont Cancer Center faculty and staff at the University of Vermont and Fletcher Allen Health Care are dedicated to:
+The University of Vermont Cancer Center faculty and staff are dedicated to:

 - Providing state-of-the art cancer diagnosis and treatment